 As mentioned earlier, GPD Win Max 2 is a handheld laptop that offers the best of both a handheld and a laptop.
+However, compared to a real laptop, here is a full-length comparison post between GPD Win Max 2 and a real laptop.
 The form factor is easier to carry, while the qwerty keyboard will let you perform various sets of tasks other than gaming.
 As for gaming, it includes hall sensor joysticks, D-Pad, and triggers that are comfortable to game with.
 It also has plenty of connectivity options, including a headphone jack, 1 HDMI, 2 USB A, and 2 USB-C ports on the back.
 So users can easily pair it up with an external display or GPU.

 Steam Deck, on the other hand, is quite big and bulky compared to most handhelds that currently exist on the market.
-It is loaded with buttons that include 2 Precision Trackpads that make navigation and aiming a bit easier.
-Another cool thing about the Steam Deck is its 4 grip able buttons at the back that can be customized for seamlessly performing in-game actions.
+It has buttons loaded, including 2 Precision Trackpads that make navigation and aiming a bit easier.
+Another cool thing about the Steam Deck is its 4 grip able buttons at the back that you can customize for seamlessly performing in-game actions.

 The steam deck has a 3.5-millimeter audio jack and a MicroSD slot for connectivity.
 While the Win Max 2 has more connectivity options and a multipurpose form factor, the Steam Deck has plenty of gaming-oriented features that are ideal for handheld gaming.